haanbrand/aci-init/README.md

    MCP DISABLED

    And then lastly the work in progress part is where we would use the same xlsx sheet to add tenants, VRFs and BD's etc...

+   The other files are all used to test simple tasks etc...and int he 'aci_json_objects' folder there are some json objects used for ACI stuff ;-)

     Have fun.